10 Mar 03/10/2023

 2-in-1 insulated jackets combine a rain jacket with a removable insulated shell, usually made of fleece or cotton.
 The outer layer of an insulated jacket is generally nylon or polyester, while the inner layer protects against water and provides comfort and warmth.

-Let's explore the main two configurations found in rain suits: the three-piece and the two-piece.
+Let's explore the two main configurations in rain suits: the three-piece and the two-piece.

-The most popular rainwear configuration is the three-piece suit consisting of a jacket, detachable hood, and bib overall or waist pants.
+The most popular rainwear configuration is the three-piece suit with a jacket, detachable hood, and bib overalls or waist pants.
 As a rule of thumb, if the fourth digit of the style number is a "3," the garment is a three-piece suit.
 Examples include 2003 and 3003, shown below.

 The Classic 2003 Series, shown above, is the most popular option across almost all industries.
 It combines PVC's strength and waterproof qualities with the durability of a polyester backing.
 It also doesn't hurt that it's offered at a mid-tier price point option.